A new eatery plans to open in a downtown Ellsworth space formerly occupied by Mexican cuisine restaurants.

 In July, the city threatened to cut off water to the shuttered property unless Margarita’s paid its overdue water bill.

-Acadia 876 would be the second Jamaican restaurant in Ellsworth.
+Acadia 876 would not be the first restaurant in Ellsworth to offer Jamaican dishes on its menu.
 Taste Jamaica has been in business in the city for several years, first from a takeout-only location on High Street and more recently from a bigger space with seating at the intersection of State and Oak streets.